NrupParikh/JetpackComposeMVVM/README.md

 Every screen have access to the navController.
 It provides API to move around the declared routes.
 - Stack can be viewed as a history of the composables

+# Frequently used methods are

-rememberNavController()
+- rememberNavController()
-navController.navigate("SecondScreen")
+- navController.navigate("SecondScreen")
-navController.popBackStack()
+- navController.popBackStack()
-navController.popBackStack(inclusive: false)
+- navController.popBackStack(inclusive: false)
     - Inclusive parameter tells us if the targeted composable should be removed too

 ## Video of my work